melchor629/node-flac-bindings/readme.md

 Nodejs bindings to [libFLAC](https://xiph.org/flac/download.html)

 ## What can this binding do for me?
 You can use all the functions from encoder and decoder modules inside Javascript with struct-to-js (and viceversa) conversions.
-You don't need to have installed (or `LD_PATH`-visible) libFLAC to compile the binding, it will load dynamically on runtime or you can tell where is the library.
+The FLAC library will load dynamically on runtime or with some help, you can tell where the library is.
 Also, any chunk of data that the FLAC API needs is solved by a simple node Buffer.
+And it has some beautiful js classes for encoder and decoder too.

 See the [FLAC API](https://xiph.org/flac/api/group__flac.html)?
 You can use it with a very intuitive form: almost equal.